justinmklam/personal-blog/content/posts/2025/05/corne-keyboard/index.md

 Things that worked well:
 - Numpad was easier to remember than having them all in the top row
 - Hyphen and underscore are typed often, didn't like them as combos since didn't feel as precise/fast
+- Like having # and * above/below each other for vim

 Things that didn't:
 - Less frequently used symbols are still hard to remember, e.g. $%^&